Project Info

 The project has now progressed from study to implementation.
 Once completed, there will be four travel lanes in each direction from the I-10/I-110 split to the Perkins On/Off ramps.
 Construction began in 2023 with utility relocation and related right-of-way work.

-The May 2025 Design Modifications or Refinements may be viewed on this project updates post.
+The May 2025 Design Refinements may be viewed on this project updates post.

 Monthly Public Outreach and Communications Reports